vilvadot/vilva.io/src/posts/2019/week-4-5-payments-new-illustration-and-shame.md

 *   **Implement the business model**
 *   **Try a closed beta with friends and family**

-Another thing I will focus on after the launch is on **releasing the scaffoldig I have developed for this project**, it's highly opinionated but I guess it could help someone shave quite a few hours off of their projects 😁
+Another thing I will focus on after the launch is on **releasing the scaffoldig I have developed for this project**, it's highly opinionated but I guess it could help someone shave quite a few hours off of their product-building 😁

 Vilva.